Last Updated on March 30, 2026 by Sophie Wilesmith

 While the framework strengthens the strategic case for perennial bioenergy crops such as Miscanthus, it also highlights a growing gap between policy ambition and practical delivery mechanisms for farmers and land managers.

-At present, Miscanthus is not explicitly referenced in the framework, despite its clear alignment with many of the outcomes the government is seeking to deliver.
+At present, Miscanthus is not referenced in the framework, despite its clear alignment with many of the outcomes the government is seeking to deliver.

 Multi-purpose land use at the centre